Texas Tick-Borne Diseases

 Uses: Labeled Indications

-- Infections caused by Staphylococcus aureus (doxycycline is not the drug of choice in the treatment of any type of staphylococcal infection).
+• Infections caused by Staphylococcus aureus (doxycycline is not the drug of choice in treating any staphylococcal infection).

 Mechanism of Action

-All tetracyclines have the same mechanism of action to block the protein synthesis of bacteria.
+All tetracyclines have the exact mechanism of action to block the protein synthesis of bacteria.

 Tetracyclines inhibit protein synthesis by binding to the 30S subunit of the ribosome (1).
 Essentially, the drug inhibits the binding of amino-acyl tRNA to the A-site of the ribosome.
 The 7S ribosomal protein is part of the binding site.
 Tigecycline also binds at the A-site of the 30S subunit of the ribosome and inhibits bacterial protein synthesis.